 #16- Be transparent

 Transparency is critical when it comes to process, feedback, and praise.
 For teams to grow and flourish, they need to know they are part of something greater and that they are respected for their efforts.
 This doesn’t mean simply receiving a bonus (which is also great) but an acknowledgment of a job well done.
-In addition, be a clear guiding light to help individual efforts improve rather than throwing out a You need to do better.
-The first can help foster a thurst towards continuous improvement.
+In addition, be a clear guiding light to help individual efforts improve rather than throwing out a “you need to do better.”
+Transparency can help foster a thurst towards continuous improvement.

 Thanks to Bernard May, National Positions!